How to Host a Hybrid Conference or Event

 Top tips for hosting a hybrid event or conference

-Now that you’ve read what a hybrid conference is, and the benefits of running one, let’s turn to our top tips for hosting a hybrid conference.
+Now that you’ve read what a hybrid event is, and the benefits of running one, let’s turn our attention to our top tips for hosting a successful hybrid conference.

 1. Set a budget

-For example, for an effective hybrid event, you’re going to need to set aside budget for:
+For example, to host an effective hybrid event, you’re going to need to set aside budget for:

 - Hybrid event software.